githubpartners/microsoft-learn/github/create-manage-github-actions-workflows/includes/3-create-use-share-workflows.md

 Workflows can be created by users with *write* access to the organization's `.github` repository.
 Those workflows can then be used by organization members who have permission to create workflows.
 Workflows created by users can only be used to create workflows in public repositories.
 Organizations using GitHub Enterprise Cloud can also use workflows to create workflows in private repositories.

-Use these steps to create a starter workflow and metadata file.
-The metadata file describes how the starter workflows will be presented to users when they are creating a new workflow.
+Use these steps to create a workflow and metadata file.
+The metadata file describes how the workflows will be presented to users when they are creating a new workflow.
 1. Create a new public repository named `.github` in your organization, if it doesn't already exist
 2. Create a directory named `workflow-templates`
 3. Create your new workflow file inside the `workflow-templates` directory